How to Achieve Call Center KPIs with S.M.A.R.T. Goals & Objectives

 - Is it possible to complete this objective?

-*p – These have deadlines for completion that should create urgency and lead to action.
+- Have deadlines for completion that should create urgency and lead to action.

-*p – Deadlines, just as with the overall objective, must be achievable and realistic.
+- Include deadlines (just as with the overall objective) that are achievable and realistic.

-*p – For a complex objective break it into small parts with a completion date for each.
+- Able to be broken down into small parts with a completion date for each.

 When setting time-oriented objectives ask: